bigbridge-nl/product-import/doc/design-considerations.md

 * When concatenating sets of values "(a, b, c)" "(d, e, f)" etc, implode(", ", $values) is faster than just string concatenation, even though an array of 1000 items needs to be created

+* I used to distinguish between inserted products and updated products.
+But a quick test showed that the speed difference between inserts and inserts-as-update is very small (a few percents) and it reduces complexity quite a bit if you don't need to consider inserts anymore.

 ### The slowness of the unique url_key constraint

 To check the uniqueness of url_keys, it is necessary to query catalog_product_entity_varchar for specific values.
 Magento has no key for it.